noranda/health-it-conferences/README.md

 INFORMATION ABOUT YOUR CONFERENCE
 ```

 It is important to include the `---` dashes.
+Also do not use a `:` except in a URL.
 Save the file and run the tags rakefile (see below).

 ### Editing a conference